nogibjj/harrypotter-fastapi/README.md

         else:
             return {"book": "Please enter a valid book id from 1 - 7."}

-### Calculate the frequency of top 20 most common words for the book with ipt id
+### Calculate the frequency of top 20 most common words for the book with user input

 `get("/common-words/{bookid}")`